ExchangeRight Real Estate

 |North Austin Apartment Portfolio||Three (3) apartment communities consisting of 422 units.
 Performing as expected.||6.25%||6.25%|

-The Sponsor intends to implement approximately $2,500,000 toward interior upgrades to 193 units and add/upgrade amenities including clubhouses, dog parks, grilling stations, fitness centers, etc. The Sponsor estimates that upon renovation the renovated units should be able to achieve rental premiums of approximately 6.71% above in place rents.
-Under the prior owner, the 229 units that underwent similar interior upgrades in the last two years, without many of the amenity upgrades, realized 7% asking rent growth over the past year.
+The Sponsor intends to implement approximately $1,500,000 toward interior upgrades to approximately 111 units and partial upgrades on an additional 17 units, representing 57% of the property’s total units, and add/upgrade amenities including clubhouse, irrigation system, landscaping, resident car wash, stair landings/guards, parking, etc. The Sponsor estimates that upon renovation the renovated units should be able to achieve rental premiums of approximately $40–$70 per month, excluding potential organic rent growth that the Property is currently experiencing, over a four-year renovation time frame.
+Under the prior owner, the units that underwent similar interior upgrades in 2015, without many of the amenity upgrades, realized $70–$95 rent premiums.

-Investors are being offered the opportunity to invest in the acquisition of a Portfolio of three Class B, garden-style multifamily properties located in North Austin, TX (the "Portfolio", or the "Properties").
-The Properties were constructed between 1980 and 1984, consist of 422 units and are currently 95.7% occupied.
+Investors are being offered the opportunity to invest in the acquisition of a 224-unit Class B Multifamily property located in Pensacola, FL (the "Property").
+The Property was constructed in 1997, renovated in 2015, and is currently 99.5% occupied.